j-jeong/ORC_dev/siberia.md

 |:---:|
 |*Fig. 4 LAI result from each parameter changes with high k_latosa.*|

 Result with no water stress is closer to expected LAI than the default configuration with no water stress (Fig. 3).
-Both psi_leaf and psi_root did increase LAI, and the configuration with all add-up showed the best result.
-Thus, all add-up configuration was tested for longer years, 90 years.
+Both psi_leaf and psi_root did increase LAI, and the configuration added all changes showed the best result.
+Thus, add-all configuration was tested for longer years, 90 years.

 |![](add_up_LAI_Max.png)|
 |:--:|